-Instead of using timed aging, another approach is to remove an AMT entry whenever AARP receives a probe packet for the entry's AppleTalk address.
+Instead of using timed aging, another approach is to remove an AMT entry whenever AARP receives a probe packet for the entry's protocol address.
 This process guarantees that the AMT always contains current mapping information, although unnecessary entry removal occurs if a new node probes for an address that is already in use.
-AARP must implement this age-on-probe function in any node that does not glean address information from data packets.
+AARP should implement this age-on-probe function in any node that does not glean address information from data packets because time-based aging in this case is inefficient (data packets would not reset the aging timer).